Azure/enterprise-scale-aifactory/README.md

 # Project

 The `Enterprise Scale AI Factory` is a plug and play solution that automates the provisioning, deployment, and management of AI projects on Azure with a template way of working.
-- Plug and play accelerator for: DataOps, MLOps, LLMOps, enteprise scale.
+- Plug and play accelerator for: DataOps, MLOps, LLMOps, enteprise scale environments.

 It is based on the earlier `Enterpries Scale ML (ESML) AI Factory` open source project: https://github.com/jostrm/azure-enterprise-scale-ml

 ## Main purpose:
 1) `Marry mutliple best practices & accelerators:` It reuses multiple existing Microsoft accelerators/landingzone architecture and best practices such as CAF & WAF, and provides an end-2-end experience including Dev,Test, Prod environments.
-2) `Plug-and-play`: Dynamicallly create infra-resources per team, including networking dynamically, and RBAC dynamically (Example: subnet/IP calculator, ACL permission on the datalake for a project team, services glued together)
+2) `Plug-and-play`: Dynamicallly create infra-resources per team, including networking dynamically, and RBAC dynamically
+    - Example of dynamicall: Subnet/IP calculator, ACL permission on the datalake for a project team, services "glued together"
-3) `Template way of working & Project way of working:` The AI Factory ir `project based` and provides `multiple templates` besides the infrastructure template: `DataLake template, DataOps templates, MLOps templates`, with selectable project types.
+4) `Template way of working & Project way of working:` The AI Factory is `project based` (cost control, privacy, scalability per project) and provides <b>multiple templates</b> besides infrastructure template: `DataLake template, DataOps templates, MLOps templates`, with selectable project types.
     - Sub-purpose: `Same MLOps` - weather data scientists chooses to work from Azure Databricks or Azure Machine Learning` - same MLOps template is used.
     - Sub-purpose: `Common way of working, common toolbox, a flexible one`: A toolbox with a LAMBDA architecture with tools such as: Azure Datafactory, Azure Databricks, Azure Machine Learning, Eventhubs, AKS
-4) `Enterprise scale & security & battle tested`: Used by customers and partners with MLOps since 2019 (see LINKS) to accelerate the development and delivery of AI solutions, with common tooling & marrying multiple best practices.
+5) `Enterprise scale & security & battle tested`: Used by customers and partners with MLOps since 2019 (see LINKS) to accelerate the development and delivery of AI solutions, with common tooling & marrying multiple best practices.
 Private networking (private endpoints), as default.

 ### AI Factory - Conceptual sketch
 ![AI Factory](./docs/images/001_aifactory.png)